Design the Skyline: Return with original members, Beckoning, and Dreams to Eternity (2025-present)

-On October 16th 2025, three original members, Daniel Garza, Matt Ryan and Dean Ramirez, created new pages across various social medias with the name, along with releasing their newest single Beckoning.
-This kickstarted a short lived time where both Eric's band and Dani's band were claiming to be the "real" Design the Skyline.
+On October 16, 2025, three original members, Daniel Garza, Matt Ryan and Dean Ramirez, created new pages across various social media with the name, along with releasing their newest single Beckoning.
+This kickstarted a short-lived time where both Eric's band and Dani's band were claiming to be the "real" Design the Skyline.
 During this time, Eric released Design the Skyline's previously unreleased catalog, including the Extra Large Kids album and the demos before their Nevaeh release.
 Dani made public posts saying that these were released without his consent and without any kind of royalty agreements.

-On November 1st 2025, Eric Azure, Matti Hoffman and Shota Nishimura, alongside returning members Julian Reckless, James Lemos and John Anthony, announced they would continue under the name Dreams to Eternity, and released a single called Bloodlust.
+On November 1, 2025, Eric Azure, Matti Hoffman and Shota Nishimura, alongside returning members Julian Reckless, James Lemos and John Anthony, announced they would continue under the name Dreams to Eternity, and released a single called Bloodlust.
 When this happened, both Dreams to Eternity and Design the Skyline made and shared public posts saying that they have reached mutual agreements and are officially on good terms again, supporting the others in all of their endeavors.
 On Facebook, they both share the sentiment of "No more negativity, just music and respect all around.

 Please support both projects as we move forward and check out the new songs."